charleshardy/AI-powered-Autonomous-Test/README.md

 # AI-powered Autonomous Testing Platform (AATP)

 ## Introduction
 The platform is not a single AI related test tool or solution.
-It’s a whole set  of AI plus techniques and solutions for each software test life cycle to achieve autonomous test.
+It’s a whole set  of AI plus techniques and solutions for each software test life cycle to achieve **autonomous test**.
 Person or enterprise can take and assemble the techniques and solutions from the (AATP) platform to implement autonomous tests in their own environments.

 ## Vision
 **Continuously embracing new technologies to achieve AI-driven the tests without human intervention**